-- 1.0 FTE Head of Curriculum Role (Funded through Investing for Success) focused on building staff capacity understanding the Australian Curriculum Achievement Standards; continuing to a build culture Assessment as/ of/ for Learning (tracking and the use of learning evidence) - FTE (including a 0.6 FTE School Top-Up) to the Master Teacher role supported staff development in their ability to make effective evidence-based decisions and judgements; support Differentiation Practices in the Design and Delivery of Instruction; effective delivery of a school-wide synthetic phonics program.
+- 1.0FTE second Deputy Principal role using school flexible staffing.
+This role provides direct leadership of the curriculum, teaching and learning improvement agendas. - 1.0 FTE Head of Curriculum Role (Funded through Investing for Success) focused on building staff capacity understanding the Australian Curriculum Achievement Standards; continuing to a build culture Assessment as/of/for Learning (tracking and the use of learning evidence) - FTE (including a 0.6 FTE School Top-Up) to the Master Teacher role supported staff development in their ability to make effective evidence-based decisions and judgements; support Differentiation Practices in the Design and Delivery of Instruction; effective delivery of a school-wide synthetic phonics program.

-The proportion of the teaching staff involved in professional development activities during 2016 was 100%.
+The proportion of the teaching staff involved in professional development activities during 2017 was 100%.